klebgenomics/Kaptive/README.md

   * Whether they were found inside or outside the K locus matching sequence
   * % Coverage and % identity
   * Contig names and coordinates for matching sequences
+* Best alleles for each type gene (if the user supplied a type gene database)

 ## Output files